-The Company measures fair values using the following fair value hierarchy, which reflects the significance of the inputs used in making the measurements:
+The Group measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements:

-- Level 1: quoted market price (unadjusted) in an active market for an identical instrument. - Level 2: inputs other than quotes prices included within Level 1 that are observable either directly (i.e., as prices) or indirectly (i.e., derived from prices).
+• Level 1: quoted market price (unadjusted) in an active market for an identical instrument.

+- Level 2: inputs other than quotes prices included within Level 1 that are observable either directly (i.e., as prices) or indirectly (i.e., derived from prices).
 This category includes instruments valued using: quoted market prices in active markets for similar instruments; quoted prices for similar instruments in markets that are considered less than active; or other valuation techniques where all significant inputs are directly or indirectly observable from market data. - Level 3: inputs that are unobservable.
 This category includes all instruments where the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
 This category includes instruments that are valued based on quoted prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect difference between the instruments.

-As at 31 December 2020, financial instruments measured at fair value of KZT 38,970,701 thousand are categorised to Level 1 of fair value hierarchy (31 December 2019: KZT 695,302 thousand are categorised to Level 1 of fair valuer hierarchy).
+As at 31 December 2020, financial instruments measured at fair value of KZT 38,970,701 thousand are categorised to Level 1 of fair value hierarchy (31 December 2019: KZT 695,302 thousand are categorised to Level 1 of fair valuer hierarchy) The following table analyses the fair value of financial instruments not measured at fair value, by the level in the fair value hierarchy into which each fair value measurement is categorised as at 31 December 2020: